Pt-induced nanowires on Ge(001): a DFT study: Results

-The Ge atoms in the A configuration are spaced $2.577$\AA, which is about $6$\% larger than a normal Ge bulk bond.
+The Ge atoms in the A configuration are spaced by $2.577$ \AA, which is about $6$\% larger than a normal Ge bulk bond.
 The Ge atoms are also bound to the Pt atoms at positions $6$ and $7$ forming a diamond shape structure.
 Pt-Ge cells with this shape appeared often during relaxations and seemed to represent a relatively stable substructure.
-Calculated STM images for this structure are shown in Fig. \ref{fig:3STM_trog_nwa}.
+Calculated STM images for this structure are shown in Fig.~\ref{fig:3STM_trog_nwa}a and b.
 They show a good resemblance to the experimentally observed images, but some important discrepancies exist.
-Although the general structure of the NW and the signatures of the bulges symmetric around the wire are present, the asymmetry of the latter is solved by using a more symmetric surface (cf. next paragraph), the images of the wire itself are not consistent with experiment, both at positive and negative bias.
-Where the filled state image (Fig.\ref{fig:3STM_trog_nwa}a) should show a double peaked feature and the empty state image (Fig.\ref{fig:3STM_trog_nwa}b) a single peak, we observe the opposite behavior.\\ The Pt dimer at site A gives some surprising results.
-Contrary to what might be expected from the previous paragraph this structure seems stable, with a formation energy $E_{\mathrm{f}}=-1270$ meV, making it about twice as stable as the Ge structures above.
-Furthermore, the pseudo-STM images also show something comparable to the WT which was experimentally observed.
-This time a pair of dimer images is replaced by a single bright image centered '\emph{on}' a dimer, instead of in between.
-Most interesting however is the fact that the Pt ad-dimer itself is invisible in the trough, giving further indication that the experimentally observed wires are most likely not formed of Pt atoms.\\ Calculations with Ge ad-dimers in the trough of surfaces with different Pt stoichiometries show a serious improvement in the formation energy when Ge atoms can bridge the trough and bind to Pt atoms on both sides of it.
-They also show the Ge atoms to be drawn toward the Pt atoms imbedded in the surface.\\ Calculations using Pt-Ge dimers indicate similar behavior.
-Though the pseudo-STM images show very asymmetric dimer images, it also shows them not to be compatible with the assumption that the different atom types could cause the in experiment observed asymmetry of the NW dimers.
+Although the general structure of the NW and the signatures of the bulges symmetric around the wire are present, the asymmetry of the latter is not in agreement with experiment.
+However, this can be easily solved by using a more symmetric surface (\textit{cf.}\ Sec.~\ref{ssc:model2_onb4as}).
+Also, the images of the wire itself are not entirely consistent with experiment, both at positive and negative bias.
+Where the filled state image (Fig.~\ref{fig:3STM_trog_nwa}a) should show a double peaked feature and the empty state image (Fig.~\ref{fig:3STM_trog_nwa}b) a single peak, we observe the opposite behavior.\\ The Pt dimer at site A gives some surprising results.
+Contrary to what might be expected from the previous subsection this structure seems stable, with a formation energy $E_{\mathrm{f}}=-1270$ meV, making it about twice as stable as the Ge structures above.
+Furthermore, the pseudo-STM images also show something comparable to the WT which was experimentally observed (\textit{cf.}\ Fig.~\ref{fig:3STM_trog_nwa}d).
+This time a pair of dimer images is replaced by a single bright image centered `\emph{on}' a dimer, instead of in between.
+Most interesting however is the fact that the Pt ad-dimer itself is invisible in the trough, giving further indication that the experimentally observed wires are most likely not formed of Pt atoms.\\ In general we find that calculations with Ge ad-dimers in the troughs of surfaces with different Pt stoichiometries show a serious improvement in formation energy when Ge atoms can bridge the trough and bind to Pt atoms on both sides of the trough.
+We also see that the Ge atoms are drawn toward the Pt atoms imbedded in the surface.\\ Calculations using Pt-Ge dimers indicate similar behavior.
+Although their pseudo-STM images show very asymmetric dimer images, it also shows them not to be compatible with the assumption that the different atom types could cause the in experiment observed asymmetry of the NW dimers.
+So Pt-Ge dimers can be ruled out as origin of the experimentally observed $4\times1$ periodicity.